Dearest Rachel –

 I also recall you telling me about how, during an intermission, you went to use the restroom, and upon walking out, nearly ran face to face into him.
 Naturally, you reacted with shock, as you had not in expected to get that up close and personal to him.
 And what struck you most about the encounter was the fact that he was apparently as amused by your shocked reaction as you were surprised to run into him, since he promptly pulled a face in imitation of your own.

 So what does any of this have to do with today’s topic, you might ask?
 Well, another one of the stories that he told you as part of his monologue was something about his family never taking down the Christmas decorations.
 Whenever they were happy about something, they would turn the lights on and call it a ‘Happy House.’
-It annoyed the neighbors, but who cared?
+According to him, it annoyed the neighbors, but who cared?
 They were happy, and that’s what mattered.

 And that’s where things stand, as I’m looking at the picture window, and noticing the Daniel’s left the lights on that you strung up late November for the sake of celebrating the holidays.
 I think he just fell asleep in his chair, and didn’t bother to turn them off before he fell asleep (because he hadn’t planned to that quickly).